Ready to listen. Ready to work together.

 Many people find it beneficial to protect assets such as inheritances and businesses, along with addressing alimony before they enter into a marriage.

-- How is my business effected by my divorce?
+24. How is my business affected by my divorce?

 A business evaluation is likely to be needed to determine what, if any, marital value exists in the business.
 Each party may hire their own experts or may agree to use a neutral expert to recommend a value based upon the market approach, income approach, and/or the liquidation approach.